jpdemo1/jp/README.md

-used for developing website for my learning purpose
+# jp used for developing website for my learning purpose